A Health Equity Project

 I have used Kicks for Kids since I first became a school nurse.
 I work in rural Alaska where children do not have access to many of the secondhand stores that are in Anchorage or other bigger cities.
 Kicks for Kids is such a great resource and has a real positive impact on families.
 Some of my students are so excited when they get their shoes because they’ve never had new ones before.
 I am always impressed with the quality and the professionalism of Kicks for Kids.
 Thank you for brightening up the lives of many of my students!
 Kicks for Kids is a vital resource for me.

--Romy Byrd, School Nurse at Susitna Valley Junior/Senior High School, Talkeetna Elementary and Trapper Creek Elementary
+Romy Byrd – Nurse, Susitna Valley Jr./Sr. High School, Talkeetna Elementary and Trapper Creek Elementary

 It is our hope that all of our student participants, no matter what size skate they wear, will have access to a pair of new skates when they join us after-school or with their families during community skates nights.
 This generous donation is the first step in achieving that goal.
 So many of our participants have never skated on ice and these first impressions are critical to fostering a love for outdoor winter sports.